aws-samples/aws-dev-fabric-for-sql-server/README.md

 - Deploy ...

 You can use the AWS Web console to deploy!
-Upload the **packaged-data-plane.yaml** file.Alternatively, you can deploy via CLI as well.
+Upload the **packaged-data-plane.yaml** file.Alternatively, you can deploy via CLI as well:

 ```
 aws --region=$the_region cloudformation create-stack \